top of page

 6-12

-Have an expert give your students a look at the U.S. Constitution.
-Challenge your students to think critically about the work of our Founding Fathers, and the 4-page document they created that has governed us for 200 years.
-They'll also learn our state Constitution, founded on the same fundamental principles, and the three equal branches of government.
+Have an expert give your students a close look at the U.S. Constitution.
+Students will be challenged to think critically about the challenges facing our Founding Fathers, and how they were able to create a 4-page document that has governed us for 200 years.
+They'll also learn about California's Constitution, founded on the same fundamental principles.

 The Constitution: We Are All Equal

-Have an expert give your students a look at the U.S. Constitution.
-Challenge your students to think critically about the work of our Founding Fathers, and the 4-page document they created that has governed us for 200 years.
-They'll also learn our state Constitution, founded on the same fundamental principles, and the three equal branches of government.
+Have an expert give your students a close look at the U.S. Constitution.
+Students will be challenged to think critically about the challenges facing our Founding Fathers, and how they were able to create a 4-page document that has governed us for 200 years.
+They'll also learn about California's Constitution, founded on the same fundamental principles.

 6-12